 Similar to uber, grab has surge pricing during periods of high demand, marked by 3 red arrows pointing upwards next to the price!
 Unfortunately, since the departure of uber, there is no competition and in all my rides since, 90% of the time surge pricing is in effect in Manila, so there is no point in waiting for it to stop!
-The price should be between P200-400 for a ride to Makati, Bonifacio Global City or the casinos at Manila Bay.
-You can get a fare estimate with the grab fare calculator!
+The price should be between P200-500 for a ride to Makati, Bonifacio Global City or the casinos at Manila Bay.
+Since grab acquired uber in South East Asia, surge pricing is more common, so during busy times you’ll be at the high end.
 If it’s too high for your taste, you can use a regular, metered white taxi, a metered, yellow airport taxi or a fixed-fare coupon taxi – read about other transportation options here but under no circumstance should you follow any of the touts offering transportation, they are all scams charging up to 10x the regular rate!

 Once a driver has been assigned, take a screenshot of the car, license plate and driver.
 You may loose your wifi connection. grab’s app is unreliable and sometimes the ride information disappears, If that happens, go to History and check whether the ride is still in progress or has been cancelled.